LEARNING OBJECTIVES

 4. Express numbers in scientific notation or standard order.

-5. Use the formula for calculating: Area and Volume.
+5. Use the formula for calculating area and volume.

-2.1 Measurement: –is essential in physics.
-Before any measurement is taken, the quantity
+2.1 Measurement: Measurement is essential in physics.
+Before any measurement is taken, the quantity to be measured and its unit must be specified.

 (a) Physical Quantities of Matter